 Ugh, there’s mold growing on my walls!
-This gray pest is not only irritating, it’s bad for both your walls and your health.
+This gray pest is not only irritating, it also damages your home and, worst of all, is harmful to your health.
 And as if that weren’t enough, it could also lead to legal disputes and get you dragged into financial discussions with your landlady/lord.
-We will shed some light on the legal aspects, clarify your insurance situation and give you some pointers on how to avoid mold.
+We will shed some light on the legal aspects, clarify your insurance situation and give you some pointers on how to avoid mold in your apartment.

 Having mold growing in your apartment is not only annoying and dangerous, it often leads to squabbles between you and your landlady/lord.
-Just calling in experts to clarify the situation alone can cost you several thousand francs.
-The person who will have to pay to remove the mold depends on who is determined to be responsible for its cause.
-This often devolves into protracted discussions and accusations by both parties – the last thing you need when you're already dealing with nasty mold in your home.
+Because calling in experts just to assess the situation can cost several thousand francs.
+Whoever is responsible for the mold is the one who will have to pay to remove it.

 Leaky roofs, undetected ruptured pipes in walls or the build-up of condensation due to faulty thermal bridges: Mold can have many causes.
-It happens more often than you think.
-In Germany, one out of six people lives in an apartment that has mold.
-In 55 percent of the cases, the mold is found in the bathroom, and in 38 percent in the bedroom.
+It can pop up quicker than you think.
+Every fourth or fifth household has problems with dampness.

 Unfortunately for us, mold is very undemanding when it comes to growing conditions.
-It takes very little for it to flourish.
-It loves humidity and wet walls.
-The perfect breeding ground for mold is when the air in an apartment remains humid over a longer period of time.
+It takes very little for it to flourish and it loves humidity in walls.
+The perfect breeding ground for mold is when the air in a room remains humid over a longer period of time.

-What is surprising is that not only are older apartment buildings affected by mold, but many newly renovated or even newly constructed buildings as well.
+What is surprising is that mold affects not only older apartment buildings, but many newly renovated or even newly constructed buildings as well.
 The reason for this is because they are engineered to be increasingly airtight, which makes natural air circulation more difficult.
-The result is higher humidity in rooms and walls, providing the ideal growing conditions for mold and mildew.
-The way to keep mold at bay is to properly air and heat rooms.
+The result is higher humidity in rooms and walls, which provide the ideal growing conditions for mold and mildew.
+At home, you can help keep mold at bay by airing out and heating rooms properly.
 This way you’ll never have to deal with an infestation.